Podura aquatica

 As its common and scientific names suggest, this is an exclusively aquatic species, living its whole life as a scavenger on the surface of all kinds of still water.
-It is a squat species up to 1.5 mm in length, usually bluish grey but sometimes almost black.
+It is a squat species, up to 1.5 mm in length, and usually bluish grey but sometimes almost black.
 The furcula is large and flattened, allowing the animal to jump without breaking the surface tension of the water.
 The species has a longer tail than Hypogastruridae, which are also common springtails in standing water.

 P. aquatica deposits eggs on the water surface.
 The eggs are hydrophilic and immediately sink to the bottom.
 The embryo develops under water.
 The hatchling has a hydrophobic cuticle and rises up to the surface to continue its post-embryological development on the water surface.
-Note also spermatophores are deposited on the water surface.
+Spermatophores are also deposited on the water's surface.